Are you utilizing ACH payments in Dynamics NAV?

 Every year in roughly the late October/November time frame, Microsoft releases a new Microsoft Dynamics NAV version.
 Each year partners and customers ooh and ahh over the new changes which could range from technical changes to additional functionality.

 One thing not to lose sight of is all the changes that have been made to the NAV product since it changed to a purely three-tier architecture with the release of version NAV 2013.
-There is a great online tool from Microsoft to see all the differences in the NAV versions called the Microsoft Dynamics NAV Comparison Tool, you can find it here.

 Many of our existing customers find value in sending electronic payments to vendors and electronic refunds to customers using the electronic payments function.
 Electronic payments are exported in one of the standard Automated Clearing House (ACH) file formats and transmitted to the bank for processing.
 Electronic payment processing is considered to be more secure and less costly than printing and handling paper checks and has already been widely adopted throughout Europe.